circleci/circleci-docs/jekyll/_cci2/faq.md

 ---
 layout: classic-docs
-title: "CircleCI 2.0 FAQ"
+title: "Frequently Asked Questions"
 short-title: "FAQ"
 categories: [getting-started]
 ---

-## FAQ

-### Can I start using CircleCI 2.0 without creating base images?
+## Can I use CircleCI 2.0 without creating base images?

+Yes, you can use* one of ours!

-Yes!
-You can use the `circleci/build-image:ubuntu-14.04-XL-922-9410082` image.
-This image matches the content of the Ubuntu Trusty 14.04 image we use in our web app.
-The image is pretty large, though (currently ~17.5GB uncompressed), so it's less ideal for local testing.
-Please see [here](https://circleci.com/docs/build-images-2-0/) for a list of languages and tools included in the image.
+The `circleci/build-image:ubuntu-14.04-XL-922-9410082` image has the same content as the Ubuntu Trusty 14.04 image our web app uses.
+Just know that the image is fairly large (around 17.5 GB uncompressed), so it’s less ideal for local testing.

-The image defaults to running actions as the `ubuntu` user and is designed to work with network services provided through the Docker composing mechanism.
+The image defaults to running actions as the `ubuntu` user and is designed to work with network services provided by Docker Compose.

+Here’s a [list of languages and tools](https://circleci.com/docs/build-images-2-0/) included in the image.

+\* For now.
+The idea of a monolithic build image doesn’t fit well with the ethos of CircleCI 2.0, so we will eventually deprecate it.

+## The `latest` tag

 **Please do not use the `latest` tag.** Instead, see how we recommend [specifying image versions](#what-is-the-recommended-way-to-specify-image-versions).

-Also, please note that we are planning to deprecate the image for CircleCI 2.0.
-The idea of a monolithic build image doesn't fit well with the idea of CircleCI 2.0, and we are currently working on providing alternatives.
-Until then, we'll continue supporting the image.
+## Running bash in login shell mode when using shell steps

 One final note: when you use shell steps, we recommend running bash in login shell mode.
 Images rely heavily on “rc” files, but running `shell: /bin/bash` will invoke bash in a non-interactive mode which won’t load "rc" files.